Ruth Grier: In government

 The NDP won a majority government in the 1990 provincial election and Grier won her riding handily.
 She was appointed as the Minister of the Environment on 1 October 1990.
 As Environment Minister, Grier cancelled plans to ship Toronto's garbage to a waste site in Durham, and vetoed a similar plan for Adams Mine in the northern community of Kirkland Lake.
 The government eventually authorized the creation of three new landfill sites near Toronto, one of which was located on prime farmland.
 Grier also set limits on the amount of chlorine that pulp and paper mills could dump into rivers and lakes, and rejected one particular downtown Toronto housing project on the grounds that removing industrial waste from the region was prohibitively expensive.
 She also introduced an Environmental Bill of Rights.
 The Bill of Rights gave Ontarians the right to sue polluters and it increased the protection for whistleblowing employees.
 It also created the office of Environmental Commissioner.

 On 3 February 1993, she was transferred to the Ministry of Health.
 As Health Minister, Grier supported the listing of generic drugs over large pharmaceutical companies.
 In 1993, her government made a generous settlement with the province's doctors via an Interim Agreement of Economic Arrangements.
 Despite strong personal objections, she also introduced user fees for some drug coverage in the summer of 1993.
 Her government also introduced midwifery as a profession, targeted resources toward community health centres, created a Task Force on the Prevention of Cancer and introduced the Trillium Drug Plan.

 Notwithstanding her efforts to pursue some traditional NDP policies while in government, Grier generally supported Bob Rae in his efforts to move the party to the political centre.
 In Bob Rae's memoir, From Protest to Power, he listed Grier as one of his top six closest associates.

 The NDP were defeated in the 1995 provincial election, and Grier finished third in her bid for re-election in Etobicoke—Lakeshore, losing to Progressive Conservative Morley Kells.

 Cabinet posts

 After politics

 Afterwards, she was a regular panelist on Fourth Reading, on the TVOntario program Studio 2.
-In 2000, she along with husband Terry both received honorary doctorates from Ryerson University.
+In 2000, she along with her husband Terry both received honorary doctorates from Ryerson University.
 Grier was named Visiting Environmentalist at the University of Toronto in 1997, and remains involved in environmental concerns.